- 2000 160pp paperbound ISBN: 9781568870625

 -Frank De Piano, PhD, reviewing for

-Journal of Psychotherapy in Independent Practice Table of Contents
+Journal of Psychotherapy in Independent Practice

 Robert H. Woody, PhD, ABPP, ABFP, ABPH is a practicing attorney and psychologist, with membership